Deciphering the True Meaning Behind Your Ex’s Words

 Suggested response: “I need closure so I’m not willing to avoid talking about it.
 But, let’s agree on some ground rules like when, where, and how we’ll talk about the things we need to resolve.”

-“You always try and control the situation.
+When your ex says: “You always try and control the situation.
 I am done rolling over.”

 What you think they mean: You’re not getting your way ever again.